 If your business has a website, you may be familiar with the mod_security module for Apache Web servers.
-ModSecurity is a firewall module for Apache servers that blocks malicious programs, scripts and injections, helping to keep your website more secure.
+If you are new to ModSecurity, start by reading our comprehensive article: What is ModSecurity.
 Occasionally, you might need to bypass the module filters to accommodate a testing environment or to allow access for a particular IP address, such as for a developer working at home.
 Whitelisting is a straightforward task that you can accomplish with a simple text editor.

 Browse to your “modsecurity.conf” file and add one on below rules.
 Note that this method only works on servers where you have access root permission to the core server files.